 Another key measure of our labour management system is employee engagement and loyalty.
 Employee engagement and loyalty is evaluated based on the results from our Employee Net Promoter Score survey (eNPS).
 Bi-annually employees from all business divisions and facilities are encouraged to share their opinion on the likelihood of them recommending Array to a friend or colleague as a place to work and one thing the company could do to make it a better place to work.
 The results from this survey are used to develop key projects and strategies for the year.
-For the 2019 survey, Array received a score of 8.32, which is considered a favorable result.
+For the 2021 survey, which was completed in early 2021, Array received a score of -5, which is considered a good result.
 The feedback received during this survey is used by the HR department when building action plans to improve the employee experience.
-The next survey is scheduled to be conducted in 2021.
-To further enhance our employee engagement employee training plans are being developed and employee training hours will be tracked.
+A global engagement pulse survey was issued in November 2021, and the global engagement factor had increased by 3.1% to 75.6%, demonstrating that the short-term actions to improve the employee experience were effective.
+Longer term actions continue to be implemented.
+The next survey is scheduled to be conducted in 2022.
+To further enhance our employee engagement, employee training plans are being developed and employee training hours will be tracked.